hverlin/mise-vscode/README.md

 VS Code extension for [mise](https://mise.jdx.dev/)

-> [mise](https://mise.jdx.dev/) is a development setup tool that manages your project's tools, runtimes, environment variables, and tasks all in one place.
+> [mise](https://mise.jdx.dev/) is a polyglot tool version manager, environment variables manger, and tasks runner.
+> - Like asdf (or nvm or pyenv but for any language), it manages dev tools like node, python, cmake, terraform, and hundreds more.
+> - Like direnv, it manages environment variables for different project directories.
+> - Like make, it manages tasks used to build and test projects.

+This VSCode extension makes it easier to manage `mise` [tasks](https://github.com/hverlin/mise-vscode/wiki/Tasks), [tools](https://github.com/hverlin/mise-vscode/wiki/Tools), and [environment variables](https://github.com/hverlin/mise-vscode/wiki/Environment-variables) directly from your editor.

 ![mise-extension.png](screenshots/mise-extension.png)

-## 📥 Installation
+## Installation
 - [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=hverlin.mise-vscode)
 - [Open VSX Registry](https://open-vsx.org/extension/hverlin/mise-vscode)

-### 📦 Requirements
+### Requirements
 - This extension is tested against the latest version of `mise`.
 To update, run `mise self-update`.
 - For syntax highlighting, install [even-better-toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml).
 See [wiki](https://github.com/hverlin/mise-vscode/wiki/mise.toml-language-support).